Khalaf649/Scoliosis-Detection-Segmentation-CobbAngle-U-Net/README.md

 ## Abstract

 ARC is a cutting-edge project focused on improving scoliosis diagnosis through advanced image processing and machine learning techniques.
+Scoliosis, a spinal curvature and vertebral rotation, requires accurate and early detection for effective treatment.
 By leveraging Partial Differential Equations (PDEs) for image pre-processing and a Convolutional Neural Network (CNN) for classification, this project enhances the accuracy of spinal X-ray analysis.
 Additionally, U-Net is utilized for precise line segmentation to assist in Cobb angle measurement, a critical metric for assessing scoliosis severity.

 ![Alt text](Frontend/images/mainpage.png)